RicardoMorato/React.memo/README.md

 This project was developed to teach and learn the principles of memoization using React.

+### If you are not interested on knowing memoization and wants to know only about React.memo, go to the [Project's Readme](client:Readme.md)

 ## First of all, what is memoization?
 To first understand the the power that comes with React.memo, we have to be familiar with the term 'memoization'.
 This term was first used by <a href="https://en.wikipedia.org/wiki/Donald_Michie">Donald Michie</a>, and comes from Latin from the word "memorandum" ("to be remembered").
 That says a lot, right?